 - Big outdoorsperson?
 Spend more time in the Chiriqui Highlands.
 Four days in the Boquete area might not be enough to take in all the amazing activities.
 Hiking up Volcan Baru, for example, steals two days on its own.
 If you’d rather have an active holiday away from the sea, add more time in the Chiriqui Highlands and split it between Boquete and Cerro Punta or Volcan to dig into all the region’s best hiking.

-- Want to explore more of Central America?
-Continue 4 hours up the coast from Bocas del Toro to Puerto Viejo, one of the best places to visit in Costa Rica, and start a new Costa Rican adventure.
+- Costa Rica: Continue 4 hours up the coast from Bocas del Toro to Puerto Viejo, one of the best places to visit in Costa Rica, and start a new Costa Rican adventure.